GregorySwart/Escape-the-Bus/README.md

 - What is the probability of a player escaping the bus when they employ each of the three meetings.
 - When a game ends, on average, what is the number of cards left in the deck, if any?

-Plan and progress:
+### Plan and progress:
-- [x] Implement data classes needed to simulate the game (e,g, cards, a deck that can be shuffled and drawn from etc.)
+- [x] Implement data classes needed to simulate the game (e.g. cards, a deck that can be shuffled and drawn from etc.)
 - [x] Create a game class which allows us to create a method that simulates each of the three modes
 - [x] Implement random mode
 - [x] Implement sensible mode